Is a Correction Looming Ahead for Moderna Inc. (MRNA)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MRNA starting from Andres Juan, who sale 2,000 shares at the price of $150.00 back on Apr 29.
-After this action, Andres Juan now owns 9,069 shares of Moderna Inc., valued at $300,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MRNA starting from Bancel Stephane, who sale 10,000 shares at the price of $151.87 back on May 05.
+After this action, Bancel Stephane now owns 6,904,880 shares of Moderna Inc., valued at $1,518,700 using the latest closing price.

 Stock Fundamentals for MRNA